Beer in Australia: Beer bottles

+Non-alcoholic beers

+Non-alcoholic beer is a growing category within Australia, accounting for 45% of total non-alcoholic beverage sales in Australia in 2023, and approximately 10% of all Australian beer sales in 2024.

+Notable Australian breweries that are dedicated to non-alcoholic beer varieties include Heaps Normal, a Canberra-born brand which has now reached international expansion and is worth over $60 million, sörzero, a "molecularly brewed" non-alcoholic beer that was among the first in the world to achieve a true 0.00% ABV rating, and Sobah, a non-alcoholic brand which featured Indigenous ingredients and native Australian flavours.

 Beer-related organisations

 The Australian Hotels Association represents hoteliers around Australia.
 It was established in 1839.
 The Brewers Association of Australia and New Zealand was set up to advocate on behalf of brewers in both countries.

 Drinkwise is an industry funded organisation that funds alcohol-related research and conducts public education activities.
 Ocsober is an Australian fundraising initiative that encourages people to give up alcohol for the month of October, while Dry July encourages people to give up alcohol for the month of July.